annahilla/annahilla/README.md

 ### About Me

 Hi!
-I'm Anna, a Frontend Web Developer based in Barcelona, currently enhancing my **React** and **Next.js** skills at **IT Academy**.
+I'm Anna, a Frontend Web Developer based in Barcelona.
 I thrive on learning and love diving into a wide range of interests — from cooking to web development.
 My goal is to build clean, user-friendly web applications and to collaborate with amazing teams on exciting projects.
 I studied nursing at university so I love creating apps that promote health and well-being.

 <hr>